MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th colspan = "3">Class Name: Course</th>
   </tr>
   <tr>
     <td colspan = "3">Brief Description: The Course class stores the users Course pulled from I-Learn.
-This class primarily interacts with the I-Learn Facade class to store course information.</td>
+This class primarily interacts with the I-Learn Facade (4.2.2.2) class as a data structure to store course information.</td>
   </tr>
   </table>
   <table>